 violins, viola, mandolin, keyboards (esp.
 Asylum), piano (The Lovers), lyrics, vocals, drum programming

 He sang on The Hill and This Could be the End from the album Asylum.
-Patrick has occasionally made special guest appearances with the Dots at their gigs over the years, most recently in Tel Aviv, June 2013.
+Patrick has occasionally made special guest appearances with the Dots at their gigs over the years, including in Tel Aviv, June 2013.
 This performance can be seen on their DVD The More it Changes.
 Most recently, he has collaborated with Edward Ka-Spel and Amanda Palmer for the album I Can Spin A Rainbow, and the US and European spring 2017 tour.

 1992 (Shadow Weaver)